Mahmoud-Emad/commi/ai_prompts/chunk_combination.md

-You are generating a conventional commit message based on multiple code change summaries.
+IMPORTANT: You are generating a conventional commit message based ONLY on the code change summaries provided below.
+Do not add unrelated content or make assumptions.

 Follow these rules strictly: